Rocket Science (band): 1998–2003: Welcome Aboard the 3C10 and Contact High

-2004–2007: Eternal Holiday
+2004–2007: Eternal Holiday and Tucker's coma

-By April 2004, the band's their third album had been recorded and Tucker suffered a serious injury from a fall and was put into an induced coma for ten days.
-This forced the band to cancel performances until June.
+By April 2004, the band's third album had been recorded, but Tucker suffered a serious injury from a fall and was put into an induced coma for ten days.
+This forced the band to cancel all scheduled performances until June.
 For an appearance at the Fuji Rock Festival in 2004, Maybury was replaced on guitar by Andre Warhurst (brother of Kit) when Maybury was unable to travel due to a broken leg.
 Andre Warhurst features in the video for the single Eternal Holiday, which was filmed in Japan during the visit.
-The album, Eternal Holiday was released on 15 September 2004, and produced by Jim Diamond.
+The album, Eternal Holiday, was released on 15 September 2004 and was produced by Jim Diamond.
 The album reached No. 67 on the ARIA Albums Chart.

-The Australian Record Industry Association reported that after his accident Tucker had "remembered precious little of the experience, but, when the other members played him the finished product, he thought that whoever it was, it was pretty good."
+The Australian Record Industry Association reported that after his accident, Tucker had "remembered precious little of the experience, but when the other members played him the finished product, he thought that whoever it was, it was pretty good."
 Dwyer reviewed the album, which showed "a noticeable shift in the creative base.
 Warhurst's increased input as a writer and harmony singer has resulted in a more melodic and accessible finish to an ever-tighter band chemistry."
 The title track was released as the album's lead single, which a FasterLouder reviewer described as, "Despite the morbid undertones that inspired the song, it carries a surprisingly upbeat feeling overall with only a slight sense of gloom seeping in through the lyrics."

-The group were dropped by their label but they recorded a fourth album, Different Like You which was released on 26 July 2008.
-It was engineered and produced by Maybury at his own recording studio.
-Luke McGrath from BMA Magazine felt it was "not so much a progression as a refinement – Different Like You is as loud, as brash and as concentrated a dose of Rocket Science as any fan could want."
-Shane Arnold from Music Feeds described its "raw high energy songs infused with theremin and rock & roll" and the group as "easily one of the best (and craziest) live acts going around currently and any albums like this are only going to enhance their reputation."
+Their label dropped the group, but they recorded a fourth album, Different Like You, which was released on 26 July 2008.
+It was engineered and produced by Maybury at his recording studio.
+Luke McGrath from BMA Magazine felt it was "not so much a progression as a refinement – Different Like You is as loud, as brash, and as concentrated a dose of Rocket Science as any fan could want."
+Shane Arnold from Music Feeds described its "raw high energy songs infused with theremin and rock & roll" and the group as "easily one of the best (and craziest) live acts going around currently, and any albums like this are only going to enhance their reputation."

 The album was preceded by the single "Psychic Man" Trevor Block of Mess+Noise website found it as "three-and-a-half minutes of growling Seeds/Stones hybrid, bursting with energy and plenty of the Science's trademark Farfisa organ honking all over a simple borrowed riff."
-By August 2008 Mickey Heartbreak (The Dead South) had joined on guitar.
+By August 2008, Mickey Heartbreak (The Dead South) had joined on guitar.
 The group disbanded in late 2008.